modkavartini/amarena/README.md

 * Install the suite by running the `.rmskin` file.

 ### Customization
 * Right click any skin, Click on `Open Settings` to load the settings skin.
-Navigate through it and change the settings according to your needs
+Navigate through it and change the settings according to your needs.